 Prenuptial and Postnuptial Family Law Agreements

 Prenuptial and postnuptial agreements may at first seem to be simple documents designating how marital assets will be divided if spouses someday come to a parting of the ways.
 In reality, they almost always involve intense emotions as well as complex legal arrangements.
 In order to protect your financial future, our family law attorneys will use their considerable negotiation skills to get you a fair deal.

 Contact Our Experienced North Carolina Family Law Attorneys Today

-At Greene Crow & Smith, we are dedicated to protecting the rights of you and your children, whether you are seeking proof of paternity or feel trapped in the horrors of domestic abuse.
+At Greene Wilson Crow & Smith, we are dedicated to protecting the rights of you and your children throughout North Carolina, whether you are seeking proof of paternity or feel trapped in the horrors of domestic abuse.
 Our agility as negotiators and aggression as litigators will provide you with the legal support you need in matters of alimony, child support, and distribution of assets.
 More than that, we will always remember that while we are seeing to it that your best economic interests are served, we are careful to help you preserve the relationships most dear to you.
 Contact our office for a consultation today!